Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ### 5. Scanned User(By Year/Quarter) **(Bar chart)**:

-The dashboard below is used to answer Question 5, and it helps stackholders to visualize the number of users scanned in a specific year or quarter.
-Users can use the slider to filer quarter and the dropdowm to filter year.
+The dashboard below can be used to answer Question 5 and helps stakeholders visualize the number of users scanned in a specific year or quarter.
+Users can use the slider to filter quarters and the dropdown to filter years.